-The bill amends existing Kansas insurance laws to require third-party administrators to maintain separate fiduciary accounts for each individual payor, ensuring that funds collected on behalf of multiple payors are not commingled.
-This change mandates that all insurance charges, premiums, and reimbursements collected by administrators be held in a fiduciary capacity and remitted promptly to the entitled parties.
-Additionally, the bill stipulates that administrators must provide detailed accounting to payors and maintain clear records of all transactions related to each payor and policyholder.
+The bill amends existing Kansas insurance laws to require third-party administrators to maintain separate fiduciary accounts for each individual payor, ensuring that funds collected or held on behalf of multiple payors are not commingled.
+It mandates that all insurance charges, premiums, and reimbursements collected by the administrator be held in a fiduciary capacity and remitted promptly to the entitled parties or deposited in the designated fiduciary accounts.
+Additionally, the bill stipulates that the administrator must provide periodic accounting to the payor and keep detailed records of all transactions related to each payor.

-Furthermore, the bill modifies the disclosure requirements for administrators regarding bankruptcy filings.
-It removes the previous requirement for immediate disclosure and instead requires that any bankruptcy petition filed by the administrator be disclosed to the commissioner of insurance at the time of filing.
-The bill also repeals the existing sections of K.S.A.
-40-3807 and 40-3809, replacing them with the new provisions outlined in the act.
-The act will take effect upon publication in the Kansas register.
+Furthermore, the bill modifies the disclosure requirements for administrators regarding bankruptcy filings, changing the timing of such disclosures to occur "at the time such filing is made" instead of "immediately."
+It also repeals the existing sections of K.S.A.
+40-3807 and 40-3809, consolidating the new provisions into the updated legal framework.
+The act will take effect upon its publication in the Kansas register.

 Statutes affected: As introduced: 40-3807, 40-3809